 Comparison of NY PLLC with other NY registered business entities

 We usually recommend that professionals set up PLLCs for their practices.
 But sometimes, a different type of company might be a better choice.
-Below is a comparison of the New York PLLC against the PC, LLP, LLC and business corporation.
+Below is a comparison of the New York PLLC against other types of entities:

 New York design professional corporation (DPC) vs PLLC